phpbb/quickinstall/readme.txt

 already filled in.
 At least you need to fill DB user and password.
 But it might be a good time to go through all settings.
 Then click "Save" and you are good to go.
 If you don't set a profile name, the name "default" will be used.

+If you want other files to be copied to the boards when they are created; you can put them in the sources/extra folder.
+You can put folder there too.
+By keeping the same folder structure in sources/extra as phpBB you can get the files where you want.

 Upgrading from QI older than 1.1.8: